-The traditional ceremony for incoming freshmen, transfer, graduate and law students introduces the traditions of the institution and core purpose, values and honor code of the university.
+"Gone to Texas" introduces new students, including incoming freshmen, transfer, graduate and law students, to the traditions of the institution and core purpose, values and honor code of the university.

 The event, presented by the Office of the President with support and sponsorship by the University Co-op, will feature greetings from student leaders and university officials, including President William Powers Jr. It will include performances by student groups showcasing the diversity of the university community and the range of opportunity available to students.
-Short video productions by student winners of the GTT Video Contest will be shown and the program finale will be a performance by the Longhorn Band.
+Short video productions by student winners of the GTT Video Contest will be shown.

 Advice to new students is available on the GTT Web site from graduates of the university's spring graduating Class of 2010.
 Student advice and more information about the event are available on the Gone to Texas Web site.